FRITZ!Box 3370 – Service - Knowledge Base

 - Open the Windows Control Panel:

-- In Windows, click "Start" and then "Control Panel".
+- Windows 7: In Windows, click "Start" and then "Control Panel".

-- Click "Network and Internet" in the "Control Panel" menu.
+- Click "Network and Internet" and then "Internet Options".

 - Click the "Trusted Root Certification Authorities" tab in the "Certificates" window.